Treats or prevents osteoporosis (weak bones).

 BonivaThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not receive this medicine if you have had an allergic reaction to ibandronate, if you have low levels of calcium in your blood (hypocalcemia), or if you have severe kidney disease.
+When This Medicine Should Not Be Used:You should not receive this medicine if you have had an allergic reaction to ibandronate, or if you have very low calcium in the blood (hypocalcemia).

 How to Use This Medicine: